-William graduated the Royal Agricultural University in 2015 with a BSc (Hons) in Agricultural Business Management.
-After graduation he spent time In New Zealand working within extensively grassed dairy systems as well as UK based indoor dairy systems, giving him a good perspective on variation within the industry.
+William graduated from the Royal Agricultural University in 2015 with a BSc (Hons) in Agricultural Business Management.
+After graduation he spent time in New Zealand working within extensively grassed dairy systems as well as UK based indoor dairy systems, giving him a good perspective on variation within the industry.
 William has a particular interest in livestock nutrition, farm business diversification and improving welfare standards.

 William is from a family run arable farm in Suffolk that works alongside intensive beef finishing operation and a straw contracting business.
-William also has a keen interest in agricultural technology within the livestock sector and is involved with an Ag tech start up developing an ear-based flock monitoring system that is a prevention to rural livestock crimes, giving William a great in site into emerging agricultural technology.
+William also has a keen interest in agricultural technology within the livestock sector and is involved with an Ag tech start up developing an ear-based flock monitoring system that is a prevention to rural livestock crimes, giving William a great insight into emerging agricultural technology.

 Outside work William has an interest in aviation obtaining his private pilot licence in 2017, country sports and skiing.